Arianiel/board-automation-app/doc/required_items.md

 In order for this to work correctly the following are needed in the appropriate areas.

 ## Project

+The project name has to be of the format `PI_202n_nn` otherwise it will not be considered a valid Program Increment as defined for the ISIS Computing Group.

 ### Statuses

 | Status Label | Colour to use | Hex     |